 In 2013, Vincent received the ESCMID Young Investigator Award for research in clinical microbiology and infectious diseases.

-After completing his internship in medical biology in Paris, in 2003, and obtaining an MSc from the Pasteur Institute in 2002, Vincent did his residency in clinical microbiology before gaining a PhD in 2008 under the supervision of Professor Patrice Nordmann in the INSERM U914 unit, Kremlin-Bicêtre, France.
-Following his PhD studies, Vincent was a post-doctoral fellow in the department of Microbiology and Immunobiology, Harvard Medical School, Boston, from 2010 to 2012.
+Vincent received his PhD in 2008 under the supervision of Professor Patrice Nordmann at the INSERM U914 unit, Kremlin-Bicêtre, France.
+He then undertook a post-doctoral fellowship in the department of Microbiology and Immunobiology, Harvard Medical School, Boston, from 2010 to 2012.